postmannen/postmannen.github.io/cv/README.md

 Been working with Data centers, Network, Security, Servers, and Monitoring since 1997, and made the switch to Development in 2017.
 Are now often found somwhere inbetween the code and the infrastructure :)

-I've chosen to focus on Go as my primary language, but do also have agood understanding of other languages like Python, Bash, JavaScript.
+I've chosen to focus on Go as my primary language, but do also have a good understanding of other languages like Python, Bash, JavaScript.

 Creator of **ctrl** a fleet manager service.\
 Doc: [postmannen.github.io/ctrl/](https://postmannen.github.io/ctrl/)\